-8. The assessment summarizes what the staff has learned from input from a variety of private company stakeholders over the past few years and from its research and papers published on the topic of private company financial reporting.
-The staff's sources include input from FASB advisory groups, including the Private Company Financial Reporting Committee and the Small Business Advisory Committee, comments from those that participated in the FASB's general and project-specific roundtables held specifically for nonpublic entity stakeholders, comment letter responses, targeted discussions with various individuals and organizations, and comments by members of the Blue-Ribbon Panel on Standard Setting for Private Companies.
-The staff also considered a number of reports and publications prepared by accounting firms and organizations such as the American Institute of Certified Public Accountants and Financial Executives International.
+- 14. The assessment summarizes what the FASB has learned from input from a variety of private company stakeholders over the past few years and from its own research and papers published on the topic of private company financial reporting.
+The FASB's sources include input from FASB advisory groups, including the Private Company Financial Reporting Committee and the Small Business Advisory Committee, comments from those that participated in the FASB's general and project-specific roundtables held specifically for nonpublic entity stakeholders, comment letter responses, targeted discussions with various individuals and organizations, and comments by members of the Blue-Ribbon Panel on Standard Setting for Private Companies.
+The FASB also considered a number of reports and publications prepared by accounting firms and organizations such as the American Institute of Certified Public Accountants and Financial Executives International. - 15.
+As part of this process, the FASB formed a 10-member working group, the Private Company Resource Group, to advise the FASB in developing this guide.
+The Private Company Resource Group, which includes users, preparers, and auditors of private company financial statements, along with an academic representative and the chairman of the Private Company Financial Reporting Committee, met as a group three times during 2011, and individual members of the committee spoke with the FASB staff several times during 2011 and 2012.

-- 9. As part of this process, the FASB formed a 10-member working group, the Private Company Resource Group, to advise the staff in developing the decision-making framework.
-The Private Company Resource Group, which includes users, preparers, and auditors of private company financial statements, along with an academic representative and the chairman of the Private Company Financial Reporting Committee, met as a group three times during 2011, and individual members of the committee spoke with the FASB staff several times during 2011 and 2012. - In October 2011, the Financial Accounting Foundation (FAF) issued a request for comment on its Plan to Establish the Private Company Standards Improvement Council.
+- 16. In October 2011, the Financial Accounting Foundation (FAF) issued a request for comment on its Plan to Establish the Private Company Standards Improvement Council.
 Under that proposal, one of the responsibilities of the council would be to develop, jointly with the FASB, criteria for determining whether and in what circumstances exceptions or modifications to U.S. GAAP are warranted for private companies.
 In May 2012, the FAF Board of Trustees issued a final report, Establishment of the Private Company Council.
-The PCC was created to improve the standard-setting process for private companies.
-The FAF expects that the PCC will begin its operations by the end of 2012.
-The PCC will work jointly with the FASB to mutually agree on the criteria to be included in the framework for determining whether and in what circumstances there should be differences in U.S. GAAP for private companies.
-Using the framework, the PCC will develop, deliberate, and formally vote on proposed exceptions or modifications to U.S. GAAP.
-If endorsed by the FASB, the proposed exceptions or modifications will be exposed for public comment.
-At the conclusion of the public comment process, the PCC will redeliberate the proposed exceptions or modifications and then submit them to the FASB for a final decision on endorsement. - 11.
-In the absence of a completed decision-making framework, the Board has taken into account the differential factors in the staff's assessment and will continue to do so in deliberating about whether to allow practical expedients, exceptions, modifications, or effective date deferrals for private companies in particular standards. - 12.
-The draft private company decision-making framework discusses the following five areas in which financial accounting and reporting guidance might differ for private companies and public companies: - Recognition and measurement - b.
+The PCC was created to improve the standard-setting process for private companies. - 17.
+At the PCC's February 12, 2013, meeting, the Board and the PCC tentatively agreed on the criteria to be included in this guide for determining whether and in what circumstances there should be alternatives for private companies within U.S. GAAP.
+Using this guide, the PCC will develop, deliberate, and formally vote on proposed alternatives for private companies within U.S. GAAP.
+If endorsed by the FASB, the proposed alternatives will be exposed for public comment.
+At the conclusion of the public comment process, the PCC will redeliberate the proposed alternatives and then submit them to the FASB for a final decision on endorsement.
+The Board and the PCC also will use this guide to consider private company issues in standard-setting projects under active consideration on the FASB's technical agenda. - 18.
+In the absence of a finalized guide, the Board and the PCC will take into consideration this tentatively proposed guide when deliberating on whether there is a basis to permit alternatives for private companies within U.S. GAAP. - 19.
+This guide discusses the following five areas in which financial accounting and reporting guidance might differ for private companies and public companies: - a.
+Recognition and measurement - b.
 Disclosures - c.
-Display (presentation)

-- d.
-Effective date

-- e.
-Transition method.

-- 13. Following paragraphs DF1-DF13, this Invitation to Comment describes each of the areas listed above.
+Display - d.
+Effective date - e.
+Transition method. - 20.
+Following paragraphs DF1-DF13, this Invitation to Comment describes each of the areas listed above.
 Those descriptions focus on the criteria to be used in each area to evaluate whether to permit different guidance for private companies and public companies.
 Some of the areas discussed also contain an illustrative flowchart.
-After the discussion of the preliminary staff recommendations, Appendix A explains the basis for the preliminary staff recommendations in each of the five areas listed in paragraph 12.
+The appendix explains the basis for the conclusion in each of the five areas listed in paragraph 19.